nest/ode-toolbox/doc/index.rst

 The analysis output is returned in the form of a Python dictionary, or an equivalent JSON file.

-During analysis, ode-toolbox rewrites the differential notation from single quotation marks into characters that are typically compatible with variable names; by default every quotation mark is rewritten into the string specified as the global parameter :python:`differential_order_symbol` (by default, :python:`"__d"`).
+During analysis, ODE-toolbox rewrites the differential notation from single quotation marks into characters that are typically compatible with variable names; by default every quotation mark is rewritten into the string specified as the global parameter :python:`differential_order_symbol` (by default, :python:`"__d"`).

-ode-toolbox will return a list of solvers.
+ODE-toolbox will return a list of solvers.
 Each solver has the following keys:

 - :python:`"solver"`\ : a string containing the solver recommendation.
 Starts with either :python:`"analytical"` or :python:`"numeric"`\ .
 - :python:`"state_variables"`\ : an unordered list containing all variable symbols.